rvk01/google-oauth2/README.md

 Todo
 ====

-* convert for delphi compatibility
-* maybe make token_filename changable
-* improve the documentation and comments
+* Improve the documentation and comments
+* Create a TDataset-like descendant for Calendar and EMail access